osmosis-labs/osmosis/docs/developing/network/join-testnet.md

 ## Download Chain Data

-We must now download the latest chain data from a snapshot provider.
+Download the latest chain data from a snapshot provider.
 In this example, I will use [the validator MP-20's latest testnet snapshot](https://mp20.net/snapshots/osmosis-testnet/) and I will use the pruned chain data.

 Download liblz4-tool to handle the compressed file: